niamster/gh-notifications-osx/README.md

 You can use `Window->Organizer->Archives` to view all available archives.

 To export an archive as a local app chose `Distribute App->Copy App`.

+# Where to find logs?

+The logs should be available in the OS log as well as in file at `~/Library/Containers/gh.gh-notifications-osx/Data/Library/Logs`.